A team of people committed to you

 Dr. Mark McOmie

-Originally from Salt Lake City, Utah, Mark attended the University of Utah, majoring in Medical Biology, then went to the University of Louisville School of Dentistry and received his doctorate of Dentistry.
-He met his wife in dental school and following graduation they moved back to her hometown of Chattanooga to practice dentistry.
-In 1998 they founded McOmie Family Dentistry, one of the largest practices in the southeast.
+Originally from Salt Lake City, Utah, Mark attended the University of Utah, majoring in Medical Biology, then went to the University of Louisville School of Dentistry and received his Doctorate of Medical Dentistry (DMD).
+In 1998 he founded McOmie Family Dentistry, one of the largest practices in the southeast.
 Dr. McOmie is an expert in the areas of cosmetic and implant dentistry and lectures both nationally and internationally.
 He is a dental consultant to dental product companies and dental laboratories and is also a partner in importing and distributing Paltop Dental Implants from Israel.
 In 2006, he founded McOmie Enterprises which is a commercial real estate management company.
-Mark has been engaged in the community since moving to Chattanooga in roles to include serving on the financial committee of the Bright School and a founding member of the Southern Off Road Bicycle Association (SOBRA), and the board of Scenic City Velo.
+Mark has been engaged in the community since moving to Chattanooga in roles to include serving on the financial committee of the Bright School, on the boards of Southern Off Road Bicycle Association (SOBRA), and the board of Scenic City Velo.
 Dr. McOmie is a past president of the Chattanooga Area Dental Society, and Tennessee Valley Dental Study Club, and has served as the scientific programs chair for the Tennessee Dental Association.
 He is a Fellow in the American College of Dentists (FACD), Fellow in the International College of Dentists (IACD), and a Fellow in the Pierre Fuchard Academy (FPFA).
 Dr. McOmie was awarded the Fellowship Award by the Tennessee Dental Association in 2021.